Eastern Hockey League: Eastern Hockey League (1954–1973)

 The league started back up for the 1954–55 season and changed its name to the Eastern Hockey League.

-The league operated between 1954 and 1973.
+This incarnation of the league operated between 1954 and 1973.
 It began with five teams and grew into two divisions for the 1959–60 season.
-The league reached it peak in terms of team number in the 1967–68 when it had twelve teams in two divisions.
+The league reached its peak in terms of team numbers in the 1967–68 when it had twelve teams in two divisions.
 In its final season the league had twelve teams split into three divisions.